CONFIRMED CONFERENCE SESSIONS

 Amanda’s writing and reporting focuses on telling the stories of vulnerable and marginalized people.
 She also serves as the president of the Oregon Society of Professional Journalists.

-Kid Cities Mechanism: Using Innovation Arrangements to Incentivize Healthy Residential Communities
+Kid Cities Mechanism: Innovative Arrangements in Healthy Communities

 Joe Lambke – Animate Architecture

-Providing a structured environment can assist people when finding their contributions to a community.
-A building’s layout becomes the framework for repetitive interactions, a means to instigate ways of living which generate cooperative behaviors.
-Joe Lambke, LEEDap, will present sample layouts from diverse projects to illustrate how designing for human interactions contribute to organizational success.
+Animate designs places and buildings with attention to the frequency of activities.
+Finding patterns then form structured environments, where people find ways to contribute to a community.
+A building’s layout becomes the framework for interactions, and a means to instigate repetitive ways of living which generate cooperative behaviors.
+Joe will present sample layouts from diverse projects to illustrate how designing for human interaction contributes to the success of an organization’s mission.

 Medicaid and Supported Housing: How Does It Work and What Are Other States Doing